-The other, non-technical provisions from the VAG balance sheet (item D.VI.) include:
+The other, non-technical provisions from the VAG balance sheet (item D.IV.) include:

 - Provision for commission fees

 - Provision for bonuses

 - Provision for unused employee leave

+- Provision for assumption of default risk of commission clawbacks

 - Provision for tax, legal and other advice, as well as auditing

 - Provision for anniversaries

 - Provision for other items.